Berkeley Playhouse Staff

 Kimberly has been directing, choreographing, teaching theater and working in arts producing and administration in the Bay Area for over 15 years.
 She is a graduate of NYU's Tisch School of the Arts in the Experimental Theatre Wing.
 At the Berkeley Playhouse, she has directed and choreographed Once On This Island, Seussical, Mary Poppins, The Wiz, Lucky Duck, The 25th Annual Putnam County Spelling Bee, Addams Family, Beauty and the Beast, Billy Elliot, and Grease, as well as several KidStage and TeenStage productions.
 She's grateful to call this her creative and professional home.

-This is Mary’s first season at Berkeley Playhouse.
-She received her degree in theatre arts at Penn State University, and is a graduate of the Harrisburg Arts Magnet School in Pennsylvania and the Interlochen Center for the Arts musical theater program in Michigan.
-Prior to relocating to the Bay Area, Mary served on the board of directors for the Millbrook Playhouse in Mill Hall, PA.
+Mary joined Berkeley Playhouse staff in 2018.
+She trained in theater and music at Pennsylvania State University, Harrisburg Arts School PA, Interlochen Center for the Arts musical theater program in Michigan, and holds a masters degree in religion and the arts.
+Prior to relocating to the Bay Area, she served on the board of directors for the Millbrook Playhouse Regional Theater.
 Mary is especially passionate about the ongoing development of Berkeley Playhouse’s educational outreach programs due to the invaluable tools and life skills children cultivate through introduction and engagement with the arts.

 Contact: 510.845.8542 x383 or firstname.lastname@example.org